Choosing a van

 Choosing a van to convert into a camper is arguably the most exciting part of the build.
 Do your research on which suits your needs/budget the best, and which vans have the best reviews in terms of reliability and cost of repair – because if you’re buying a van on a budget, there will be some repairs.

 Take into account the size of the cargo area – if you’re a tall person or simply value your space, the height and width of your camper van is going to be important.
-Other questions you might consider when shopping around – do i need a 4×4?
+Other questions you might consider when shopping around – do i need 4-wheel drive?
 What cargo van has the best MPG?
 Windows on the back, sides, or neither?
 Below is a quick visual list of common vans to convert into campers, but know that there are other make/models out there that will serve you just as well.

 You’re ready to start building your campervan NOW.
 Well, easy cowboy, because finding a cheap and mechanically reliable van to convert into a camper van takes patience and diligence.
 First and foremost, check Craigslist, but there is also good deals to be had on eBay or r/VanDwellerMarketplace.